 The Best Broccoli of Your Life.
 November 10, 2008 | By Adam Roberts | 370 Comments [Hi, I'm Adam Roberts, The Amateur Gourmet.

 You're about to read the most popular post I've ever written in the ten year history of my blog.
 If you enjoy it, and want more posts like it, give me a follow on Twitter or Facebook.
 You won't regret it.
 OK, now for the best broccoli of your life.]
-You know you’ve done something right with broccoli when the person you made it for describes it to someone else the next day as “better than biting into a steak.”
-Those were Craig’s words and they were a marked change from the first words he uttered about the broccoli, before he bit in: “You made broccoli for dinner?
+Cilantro & Spinach Pesto.
+Okay so before I tell you about this pesto, I must tell you about the most idiotic moment of my life, which occurred this past Friday.

 Actually there were several idiotic moments but… Anyway, I was on a tight schedule in the morning.
+I was determined to run my pitiful 2 miles and make it to my desk by 6:35am.
+Everything was going so well until I stepped out of the shower and realized, GAH!
+WHERE ARE MY PANTS?!
+I HAVE NO WORKPANTS!
+I contemplated going to work in shorts.
+Then, in the greatest act of sheer stupidity, I say to myself, “Hey!
 Spinach “burgers” « I promised something a bit more “booty-friendly” and here it is!

 What is the first thing you hear from people when they talk about Texas Roadhouse?
 I hear "I love their rolls," I have never heard anyone start out by saying "I love their pulled pork sandwich," have you?
 Don't get me wrong, they have really good food too, but their rolls are unbeatable.
 I found this copycat recipe floating around the blog world and I couldn't wait to give them a try.
 Honestly, I was extremely skeptical about these.
 Well, the moment you have been waiting for . . . .
 Texas Roadhouse Rolls - Copycat Recipe 4 tsp. active dry yeast 1/2 c. warm water 2 c. milk, scalded and cooled to lukewarm 3 Tbl. of melted butter, slightly cooled 1/2 c. sugar.
 Grandma's White Bread.
 As most of you know I have been working on converting my family to wheat bread for awhile and they are now getting used to it, but when the kids begged me for homemade white bread I caved!